Small Business Loan Checklist (Free PDF)

 Credit Score and Financial Health

-Both personal and business credit reports play a major role in these decisions.
+Both personal and business credit reports play a major role in lenders deciding if a business is creditworthy.
 For small business owners, lenders often review personal credit history alongside business credit reports to evaluate how responsibly the borrower manages debt.
 A solid record across both types of credit gives lenders confidence in the borrower's reliability.

 Personal financial statements also factor into the process.
 They provide a snapshot of income, assets, liabilities, and overall net worth, helping lenders gauge whether a borrower is financially stable enough to handle new debt obligations.
 Strong statements strengthen the case for loan approval, while weak or incomplete ones can raise doubts.